 How Paspalum grass looks

-Paspalum grass has broad and coarse leaves.
+Paspalum grass in Kenya has broad and coarse leaves.
 It has thick rhizomes from which leaves grow.
 The leaves are dark green in colour and when well established, this grass forms a beautiful lawn.

 Paspalum grass grows by bunching.
 The rhizomes grow laterally producing roots and leaves.
 Paspalum grass does not produce stolons above the ground

 This grass has a variety of uses.
 These include recreational lawns, sports pitches and soil erosion.
 When and for what to use this type of grass depends on the ability of the user to manage water requirements, wear management and other management practices.